Piggy D.: Career history

 In 2009, Piggy co-wrote and produced the first ever Alice Cooper Halloween song, "Keepin' Halloween Alive."
 The single was released digitally on iTunes, and a limited edition CD.
 A glow in the dark 7" record has also been released.

 February 2010 saw the release of the first studio album with Zombie that featured Piggy.
 The song "The Man Who Laughs" was co-written by Piggy.

 In 2011, Piggy co-wrote with David Spreng, Bob Ezrin and Alice Cooper for the long waited sequel Welcome 2 My Nightmare.
 The track "Last Man On Earth" is featured on the album.

 Piggy and vocalist Shannon Gallant began working together again after a 5-year hiatus, and began work a new recording project called The Haxans.
-The duo have release two singles "Cold Blood" and "Black Cat Bone."
+The duo have released two singles "Cold Blood" and "Black Cat Bone."

 In 2011, Piggy was invited to co-write and co-produce the debut album for The Doom Party.
 A release date has not been set.

 In 2013, Piggy contributed to the song writing for the new Rob Zombie album Venomous Rat Regeneration Vendor with the song "Lucifer Rising".
 Piggy uses ESP basses.

 In 2016, Piggy announced that he was collaborating with Ash Costello from New Years Day on a new project called The Haxans.
 The first single "Chains" was released on June 6, 2016.

+In January 2024, Piggy D announced he was leaving Rob Zombie's band after 18 years.
+In August 2024, he started playing with Marilyn Manson.